gestalt-config/gestalt/README.md

 # Kotlin
 For Kotlin Gestalt includes several extension methods that allow easier use of Gestalt by way of reified functions to better capture the generic type information.
 Using the extension functions you don't need to specify the type if the return type has enough information to be inferred.
+If nothing is found it will throw a GestaltException unless the type is nullable, then it will return null.
 ```kotlin
   val pool: HttpPool = gestalt.getConfig("http.pool")
   val hosts: List<Host> = gestalt.getConfig("db.hosts", emptyList())